qcope/WatchySevenSegment/README.md

 SevenSegmentDigit is the main class that represents a 7 segment display.
 FourDigitDisplay makes use of this to represent the four digit display, with a central colon, used in conventional bedside alarm clocks.

+QR codes are generated using the [QRCode](https://github.com/ricmoo/QRCode) library.
+Very straightforward to use.
+Idea of displaying time using a QR Code .... shamelessly taken from the excelent [QR_Watchface](https://github.com/Cqoicebordel/Watchfaces/tree/main/QR_Watchface)!